New patrons: Outside France

-Funding is most often provided by the Fondation de France and the foundations it houses (particularly the Fondation Carasso), as well as public contributions: in France, from the Ministry of Culture and regional FRAC contemporary art funds), in Dutch-speaking Belgium from the Flemish Community, in Germany from the Kulturstiftung des Bundes.
-The budget sometimes comes from the 1 percent for art rule.
+Funding is most often provided by the Fondation de France and by foundations operating under its umbrella, particularly the Fondation Carasso, as well as through public contributions.
+In France, funding also comes from the Ministry of Culture and the regional FRAC contemporary art funds; in Dutch-speaking Belgium from the Flemish Community; and in Germany from the Kulturstiftung des Bundes.
+In some cases, budgets are supported by the "1% for art" mechanism.

 Name and brand

-"Nouveaux commanditaires" is a registered trademark by the International Society of New Patrons in the Benelux and by the Fondation de France in France.
+"Nouveaux commanditaires" is a registered trademark of the International Society of the New Patrons in the Benelux and of the Fondation de France in France.

-The term was translated to other languages, in some cases inventing new a new word to symbolise the "patron", in other cases using an already well established expression:
+The term has been translated into several languages.
+In some cases, new expressions were created to evoke the idea of a "patron", while in other cases existing terms were adopted: